Official: Las Vegas shooter tried to buy tracer rounds

 'Numbers' found on note

 Lombardo said a note with numbers written on it was found in Paddock's room, according to the New York Times.
-Authorities are trying to decipher its meaning, but Lombardo didn't elaborate on whether they are significant or not.
+Authorities are trying to analyze its meaning, but Lombardo didn't elaborate on whether they are significant or not.

 "Lombardo said that it contained numbers that were being analyzed for their relevance, and that it was not a manifesto or suicide note," the Times reported.